-Test your brakes as instructed on page 283.
+Test your brakes as instructed on page 326.
 If the brakes feel normal, drive slowly and have your vehicle repaired by your dealer as soon as possible.
 Avoid sudden hard braking which could cause the rear wheels to lock up and possibly lead to a loss of control.

-On vehicles with VSA system The VSA indicator will come on along with the ABS indicator.
+The VSA indicator will come on along with the ABS indicator.